 So how does your community hospital measure up?
 One way to find out is to simply call and ask.

 At all Children's Hospital Colorado Emergency Departments and urgent-care locations, everyone from doctors to lab techs specialize in pediatrics.
-Each location is directly connected to our hospital on Anschutz Medical Campus in Aurora and has access to a pediatric emergency medicine specialist at all times.
-These doctors have at least six years of pediatric emergency medical training under their belts, which makes the three months a typical ER doctor spends studying kids seem pretty meager.
+Each location is directly connected to our hospital on the Anschutz Medical Campus in Aurora and has access to a pediatric emergency medicine specialist at all times.
+These doctors have at least six years of pediatric emergency medical training under their belts.
+The amount of time a typical ED doctor spends studying kids?
+About three months.

-And, as the hospital that sees, treats and cures more kids than all other Colorado hospitals combined, we have more pediatric experience than any other hospital in Colorado.
-This expertise helps us offer faster and more accurate diagnoses and start treatment sooner.
+We see, treat and cures more kids than all other Colorado hospitals combined.
+This expertise helps us offer fast, accurate diagnoses and start treatment sooner.

-No doctor would advise a parent to bypass a local ER unilaterally.
-If a child is choking or needs immediate care, the best choice truly is to call 911 or go to the nearest ER.
-But, when possible, driving to Children's Hospital Colorado pediatric urgent or emergency care location closest to you can help ensure your child gets the absolute best care, even for something as simple as stitches or a broken bone.
+And get there if you can.
+Of course, if a child is choking or needs immediate care, call 911 or go to the nearest ED.
+But if it’s possible, driving to the Children's Hospital Colorado pediatric urgent or emergency care location closest to you can help ensure your child gets the absolute best care, even for something as simple as stitches or a broken bone.